hargoniX/master/thesis/thesis.typ

 space are actually tested.
 The main limitation is that we can only feasibly test up to a rather small bound so big counterexamples will usually be missed.

-A fundamental limitation of techniques that rely purely on concrete execution is the inability to refute propositions that are not executable.
+A fundamental limitation of systems that rely purely on concrete execution is the inability to refute propositions that are not executable.
 For example, to demonstrate that
 $forall n : NN, exists m : NN, n + m = m$ is false using concrete execution, the system would have to generate a value for $n$ and then try all possible values for $m$.
 Issues like this can be